Institute of Technical Education: Awards

 ITE has won a number of local awards as well as international awards.
 In 2005, it became the first educational institution to be awarded the Singapore Quality Award by Spring Singapore.
 This award is awarded to world-class organisations that demonstrate the highest standards of business excellence.
 ITE has also won the Public Service Distinguished Award, awarded by the Prime Minister's office in 2010, as well as the Singapore Innovation Class, awarded by Spring Singapore in 2011.

 In 2007, among 30 countries that participated, ITE won the inaugural Harvard-IBM Innovations Award in Transforming Government.
 This prestigious award was conferred by the Ash Center for Democratic Governance and Innovation of Harvard University and recognises ITE's programmes as having a profound impact on the lives of citizens.

+U.S. Embassy Singapore Alumni Mentoring Program

+Established in 2013, the U.S. Embassy Singapore Alumni Mentoring Program is a bilateral educational initiative launched by the U.S. Embassy in Singapore in partnership with the Institute of Technical Education.
+Now in its ninth cycle, the program pairs ITE students with mentors ranging from alumni of U.S. government exchange programs to professionals from leading global companies, diplomats, members of parliament, and senior officials from both Singapore and the United States.

+Mentors have included representatives from organizations such as Nike, Boeing, Mastercard, Bloomberg and Google, alongside U.S. and Singaporean government officials, diplomats, and members of parliament.
+These engagements aim to help students refine their career trajectories, articulate personal goals, and build leadership capacity, while reinforcing people-to-people ties between Singapore and the U.S.